Delve deeper into the next country you visit with our country specialists’ selection of city tours with a difference.

 Havana City Tour in a Classic American Car

 Modern Havana contrasts strikingly with the attractive colonial heart of the city.
 This tour is completely flexible and usually involves hire of transportation in the shape of a classic American car.
 Typically, it includes a visit to the Capitolio building and a drive along the city's famous Malecon seafront from Havana Vieja to the high rises and crumbling atmospheric streets of Vedado, passing the historic Nacional Hotel.

 Other sights you can include are the Plaza de la Revolucion, an imposing square dominated by a giant statue of Jose Marti, Cuba's most famous independence hero.
 This is also a gathering point for political rallies and Fidel Castro's infamously long speeches.
-You may also wish to take in the Museo de la Revolucion on Paseo del Prado or drive to Ernest Hemmingway's house.
-Visiting the harbour fortress is a great way to end the tour with a panoramic view of the city and Havana Bay.
+You may also wish to take in the Museo de la Revolucion on Paseo del Prado or drive to Ernest Hemingway's house.
+Visiting the harbor fortress is a great way to end the tour with a panoramic view of the city and Havana Bay.